Muir named captain for World Championships

 "I have learned a lot from my experiences during that time.

-"In my captain's speech I looked to get across those experiences and learnings from the journey in the sport throughout my career, and hopefully those will be useful to the younger and new athletes on the team, but also those who are more experienced in the championship environment."
+"In my captain's speech I looked to get across those experiences and learnings from the journey in the sport throughout my career.
+Hopefully those will be useful to the younger and new athletes on the team, but also those who are more experienced in the championship environment."

 The Championships commence on Saturday, with live coverage across the BBC.